-You need to have a strong foundation to do much of anything else.
-In our case, that foundation is basal insulin.
-If our basal insulin is not adjusted properly, nothing else works right.
-I think of it as walking through quicksand – doing a lot of work, but making no progress, or in fact, even sinking into deeper trouble.
+Why is basal rate testing so important?
+Because the foundation of our diabetes management is basal insulin.
+If our basal insulin isn’t adjusted properly, nothing else works right.
+When basal rates are off, it’s like walking through quicksand – doing a lot of work, but making no progress, or in fact, even sinking into deeper trouble.

-There is something called a “basal rate test” that can help us determine if we need to make adjustments.
-The name is misleading though, as if it’s a simple task on a to-do list.
-It’s actually quite involved and a real pain in the ass.
+Thankfully, basal rate testing can help us figure out if we need to make adjustments.
+However, the name is misleading, as if it’s a simple task on a to-do list.
+It’s quite involved and a real pain in the ass.
 And of course, it has to be repeated a few times to make sure the results are accurate.

-“Basal Rate” is a phrase typically associated with insulin pumps, which might lead to the idea that basal rate testing is just for those using a pump.
-That’s not the case.
-For those who are injecting, you also have a basal rate.
-It comes in the form of whatever long lasting insulin you use!
+You might only associate basal rate testing with insulin pumps, which is understandable!
+“Basal Rate” is a phrase typically associated with insulin pumps.
+But for those who are injecting, you also have a basal rate – it comes from whatever long-lasting insulin you use!
 The only difference is that you’ll have a bit less flexibility when it comes to making adjustments.

-Because doing a basal rate test involves fasting, it is common to target a specific section of the day (so you don’t have to starve yourself for long) and do only one section per day.
+Because doing a basal rate test involves fasting, it is common to target sections of the day (so you don’t have to starve yourself for long) and do only one part per day.
 The most common times might look something like this:

 - Overnight – 10p to 6a